nixos-asia/website/en/nixify-haskell-01.md

 # Nixifying a Haskell project using nixpkgs

-This is part 1 of [[nixify-haskell]] series.
-In this post, we begin by nixifying a Haskell application that uses PostgreSQL database and package it for end-users to run with one command.
+Welcome to the inaugural installment of the [[nixify-haskell]] series.
+In this article, we begin by nixifying a Haskell application that uses PostgreSQL database and package it for end-users to run with one command.
 At the end of this post, we will have a [[flakes|flake.nix]] that can be used to build the project, setup the development environment and run the Haskell application including the dependent services (PostgreSQL and PostgREST) with one command.

 >[!warning]
 > A basic understanding of the [[nix]] expression language is assumed.
 See [[nix-rapid]] for a quick introduction.